dusmel/engineering-playbook/5. Developing/Version Control/readme.md

 ## Git Workflow

-We use [Git Workflow as documented here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), with [our own conventions](../Conventions) on branch naming, commit messages and PR format.
+We use [Gitflow Workflow as documented here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), with [our own conventions](../Conventions) on branch naming, commit messages and PR format.

 ## Advanced Git Features